Council Budget 2021-22

 Furthermore, closing public toilets, really, how much will that save?

-Concerned local resident over 3 years ago
+Concerned local resident almost 4 years ago

 It’s cruel to even suggest reducing funding to disability day services.

-Sara82 over 3 years ago
+Sara82 almost 4 years ago

 Woodchurch Swimming pool- I would really like to see the detail in the numbers to understand how you would make this saving by closing the centre for a year.
 A swimming pool still requires some maintenance even if it is closed or it will simply decline and cost a lot to restore.
 You will not really save anything unless you make the staff redundant.
 It costs a lot to do that.
 Then you'd need to find people to run the pool in a year or so.
 I suspect you don't really achieve much by closing a pool for a further year given all these staff are likely to have been on full pay since the March 2020 lockdown despite the centre having remained closed throughout.